Apply for a licence to place and retain apparatus in the highway

 b) Where the County Council’s powers under clause 12(a) and Paragraph 7 Schedule 3 New Roads and Street Works Act 1991 are exercised, the current Licensee shall be liable for all expenses incurred by the County Council in doing so, and shall indemnify the County Council in respect of injury, damage or loss arising out of the execution by the County Council or the licensee of any works under clause 12(a)

 - Where required, to initially place the apparatus, the highway authority shall serve notices to the Statutory Undertakers in accordance with the requirements of the New Roads and Street Works Act 1991 on behalf of the applicant.
 Such notices must be made at least twenty-five working days prior to the start of the works to place the apparatus.
 The applicant shall be responsible for arranging and carrying out any diversionary works required by a Statutory Undertaker in their response to a notice.
-The applicant shall allow for the notification process and any diversionary works required when programming his works
+The applicant shall allow for the notification process and any diversionary works required when programming their works

 - Prior to the commencement of any works, the applicant shall determine the precise location of any Statutory Undertakers plant